VFI

 Combining strengths of evaluation and economics

 Decision makers and stakeholders need to understand whether policies and programs are worth the resources invested in them.
-This is a crucial question that deserves a straightforward answer.
+This is a crucial question that deserves a clear answer.
 The VfI approach combines economic and evaluative thinking to provide the necessary clarity.

 Why Value for Investment?

 Value for investment shifts our focus from the money to a broader perspective that views policies and programs as investments in value propositions with potential to create significant social, cultural, environmental or economic value.
-It positions resource use and value creation as questions that evaluators already have the methods and tools to address.
+It positions resource use and value creation as questions that evaluators have the methods and tools to address.

 How VfI works